harezmi/fit4j/README.md

 The difference between functional integration tests and other types of integration tests is that functional integration tests contain almost no mock objects within the system boundary itself.
-The only mocked parts are the external boundaries, in this case, gRPC or REST endpoints of other internal microservices, monoliths, or any other third-party external systems.
+The only mocked parts are the external boundaries, in this case, gRPC or REST endpoints of other internal microservices, or any other third-party external systems.
 It is sufficient to mock only these external boundaries so that they would respond according to the current request flow being tested.

 # Why Should You Use This Library in Your Service?